 The Gallup Sandstone is present in the subsurface within the permit area.
-Ground water moves though the Gallup Sandstone in a confined system separate from the deep aquifer system, although an unknown amount of inter-formation movement of ground water may occur.
+Ground water moves though the Gallup Sandstone in a confined system separate from the deep aquifer system, although an unknown amount of inter-formation movement of ground water may occur (Stone et al. 1983).
 Dam (1995) and Kernodle (1996) show the potentiometric surface of the Gallup Sandstone that indicates flow to the east-northeast in the Roca Honda/San Mateo area.
 An irrigation well recently drilled by the Lee Ranch may produce partially from the Gallup Sandstone in the Roca Honda/San Mateo area.
 Few water level or water quality data are available for the Gallup Sandstone in this area.
+Permission will be obtained from the Lee Ranch to monitor this well during the conduct of pump testing.
 Figure 9-5 shows the water level elevation, potentiometric surface, and outcrop areas for the Gallup Sandstone in the San Juan basin as interpreted by Stone et al. (1983).